hep-gc/cloudscheduler/repository/README.md

     - cd /opt
     - tar -xzvf /tmp/<tarball_name>

-When these steps have been completed, the utility **/opt/cloudsheduler/utilities/remote_condor_poller_enable** should be run as root to complete the installation.
+When these steps have been completed, the file **/opt/cloudsheduler/utilities/README.md** contain instructions on how to complete the installation of the function downloaded.